Defending Child Pornography Charges In Texas

 Charges relating to child pornography are serious, and convictions come with significant and severe consequences.
 If you are facing charges of child pornography, it is critically important to take these charges seriously and find a lawyer who will fight for your rights and freedom.
-If you have been charged with child pornography in San Antonio or Bexar County, former prosecutor turned criminal defense attorney Clarissa Fernandez Pratt has the experience and knowledge to fight vigorously on your behalf in state or federal court.
+For those who have been charged with child pornography in San Antonio or Bexar County, our former prosecutors turned criminal defense attorneys at Clarissa Fernandez Pratt, Attorney at Law, have the experience and knowledge to fight vigorously on your behalf in state or federal court.

 What Constitutes Child Pornography?